(Delhi, Udaipur, Jodhpur, Jaipur, Agra)

 Continue your drive to Jodhpur.
 Jodhpur, also called the ‘Blue City’ was once the capital of the former princely state of Marwar.
 It was founded in 1459 by Rao Jodha and is now the second largest city of Rajasthan.
 Flanked on its western side by the Mehrangarh Fort and on the eastern side by the stately sandstone Palace of Umaid Bhawan, the monuments temples and gardens of Jodhpur depict a multi-faceted grandeur.
 It is still a marvelously medieval city.
 While the graceful palaces, forts and temples bring alive the historic grandeur, exquisite handicrafts, folk dances, music and the brightly attired people lend a romantic aura to the city.

-This tour will be by Jeeps to the Bishnoi community where you will visit traditional villages to see the local handicrafts such as shoe making, durries, pottery and hand weaving.
-You will also have an opportunity to interact with the villagers - men in their traditional attire, and women clad with ancestral jewelry.
-Enroute watch and photograph wildlife black buck, chinkaras, and peacocks freely moving in abundance protected by the 'Bishnois' - the protectors of wildlife and trees.
+Travel by jeep to the Bishnoi community where you visit traditional villages to see the local handicrafts such as shoe making, durries, pottery and hand weaving.
+Take advantage of the opportunity to interact with the villagers - men in their traditional attire, and women in clad with ancestral jewelry.
+Enroute observe and photograph wildlife.
+You may be able to spot black buck, chinkaras, and peacocks as they freely move through the countryside.

 Meet your driver for a private transfer to Jaipur.

-The Jungle experience is a specially organized dinner in the forest that surrounds the camp; with bonfires and flame torches and offers the same luxurious layout of the dining at the camp.
+The Jungle Experience is a specially organized dinner in the forest that surrounds the camp.
+Bonfires and flame torches create a romantic atmosphere.
+This experiences offers the same luxurious setup as dining at the camp.

-Private guided tour of the City Palace of Jaipur, an imposing blend of traditional Rajasthan and Mughal architecture, originally built by Maharaja Jai Singh II of the Kachhwaha clan of Rajputs.
-The vast palace complex occupies one seventh of the walled city of Jaipur.
+Take a private tour of the City Palace of Jaipur, an imposing blend of traditional Rajasthan and Mughal architecture, originally built by Maharaja Jai Singh II of the Kachhwaha clan of Rajputs.
+The vast palace complex occupies one seventh of the walled city.
 The Jantar Mantar is a collection of massive astronomical instruments, built of local stone and marble.
 Each instrument carries an astronomical scale marked on the marble inner lining, and bronze tablets were also employed.
 Adjoining the Palace is the Hawa Mahal (Palace of Winds).
 Built in 1799 by Maharaja Sawai Pratap Singh, the Hawa Mahal overlooks one of the main streets and also provides some excellent views of the city.